v2e4lisp/sample/README.md

     }

     // Return the index of the first target in nums if there is one
-    // or the index of the last element which is less than target
+    // or the index of the last element < target
     //
     // suppose that nums[-1] = MIN_VALUE and nums[length] == MAX_VALUE;
     // The function guarantees that nums[ret] <= target && nums[ret+1] > target